YunzheZJU/youtube-po-token-generator/README.md

 # A string of JSON format would be printed to stdout, parse and use it as you like
 ```

-Define proxy settings before you run the program If you are in the case that typically a proxy is needed to access Youtube.
+Define proxy settings before you run the program If you are in the case that typically a proxy is needed to access YouTube.

 ```bash
 export HTTPS_PROXY=http://127.0.0.1:8888